 So-Called Honour-Based Abuse and Forced Marriage: Guidance on Identifying and Flagging cases

-- Flags required for both Forced Marriage and Honour based Violence Crimes
+- Flags required for both Forced Marriage and Honour based Abuse Crimes

 An arranged marriage is very different from a forced marriage.
 An arranged marriage is entered into freely by both people, although their families take a leading role in the choice of partner.